Planning, the Environment and Compulsory Purchase

 Sometimes it can feel like the world, or at least council chambers, are a battleground between those who want to embrace change and those who wish to resist all change.
 Our planning, environment and compulsory purchase team lawyers help local authorities through these difficulties, and we pride ourselves on finding, with the client, the right solution in every case.
 Our lawyers don’t only advise on planning law – we also advise on UK and European law relating to:

 - advisory work;

 We are all experienced and embedded local government lawyers and we understand how planning departments and regulatory committees in District, County and Unitary planning authorities work.

 We have lawyers who are specialised in planning enforcement work and certificates of lawfulness.
-Some clients are confident enough to make the decisions and instruct us to draft the enforcement or other appropriate notice.
-Other clients make use of our skills in reviewing large amounts of evidence and advising on the most effective means of enforcement.
+Some of the council officers we act for are confident enough to make the decisions and instruct us to draft the enforcement or other appropriate notice.
+Others make use of our skills in reviewing large amounts of evidence and advising on the most effective means of enforcement.
 When this means that an injunction is required we are able to deal with the matter expertly and speedily.

 Orders, notices and agreements

 We draft and obtain orders and notices, such as planning contravention notices, enforcement notices, stop notices, CLEUDs (certificates of lawful existing use of development) and traffic orders.
 We also prepare documentation such as statements of case, statements of common ground, proofs of evidence and costs applications for planning and other hearings, appeals and inquiries.
 In our compulsory purchase work we prepare indemnity and back-to-back agreements and often very last minute agreements with objectors which lead to the withdrawal of objections to a compulsory purchase order.